shivamnerwal1998/Tip-Calculator/README.md

  3. All possible execptions are handled</br></br>
  4. Proper commenting is done in code </br></br>
  5. DRY approach is followed and code does not contain any unused code segment
+ 6. A document containing Test cases is attached in repository